-The mineral resource estimate and related information of the Company's Shirley Basin property incorporated by reference herein are based upon analyses performed by Western Water Consultants, Inc., d/b/a WWC Engineers.
+The mineral resource estimate and related information of the Company's Shirley Basin Project incorporated by reference herein are based upon analyses performed by Western Water Consultants, Inc., d/b/a WWC Engineers.
 Such estimates and related information have been incorporated by reference herein in reliance upon the authority of such firm as experts in such matters.

-UR-ENERGY INC.
+UR-ENERGY INC. \$100,000,000